-- Amendments to PFRS 10 and PAS 28, Investments in Associates and Joint Ventures Sale or Contribution of Assets between an Investor and its Associate or Joint Venture These amendments address an acknowledged inconsistency between the requirements in PFRS 10 and those in PAS 28 in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
-The amendments require that a full gain or loss is recognized when a transaction involves a business (whether it is housed in a subsidiary ornot).
-A partial gain or loss is recognized when a transaction involves assets that do notconstitute a business, even if these assets are housed in a subsidiary.
-These amendments are effective from annual periods beginning on or after January 1, 2016. - Amendments to PFRS 11 Accounting for Acquisitions of Interests in Joint Operations The amendments to PFRS 11 require that a joint operator accounting for the acquisition of an interest in a joint operation, in which the activity of the joint operation constitutes a business must apply the relevant PFRS 3 principles for business combinations accounting.
-The amendments also clarify that a previously held interest in a joint operation is not remeasured on the acquisition of an additional interest in the same joint operation while joint control is retained.
+- Amendments to PFRS 10, Consolidated Financial Statements, PFRS 12, Disclosure of Interests in Other Entities, and Philippine Accounting Standards (PAS) 28, Investments in Associates and Joint Ventures, Investment Entities: Applying the Consolidation Exception.
+These amendments clarify that the exemption in PFRS 10 from presenting consolidated financial statements applies to a parent entity that is a subsidiary of an investment entity that measures all of its subsidiaries at fair value.
+They also clarify that only a subsidiary of an investment entity parent is consolidated.
+The amendments also allow an investor (that is not an investment entity and has an investment entity associate or joint venture) to retain the fair value measurement applied by the investment entity associate or joint venture to its interests in subsidiaries when applying the equity method.
+These amendments do not have any impact to the Group. - Amendments to PFRS 11, Joint Arrangements, Accounting for Acquisitions of Interests in Joint Operations.
+The amendments to PFRS 11 require a joint operator that is accounting for the acquisition of an interest in a joint operation, in which the activity of the joint operation constitutes a business (as defined by PFRS 3, Business Combinations), to apply the relevant PFRS 3 principles for business combinations accounting.
+The amendments also clarify that a previously held interest in a joint operation while joint control is retained.
 In addition, a scope exclusion has been added to PFRS 11 to specify that the amendments do not apply when the parties sharing joint control, including the reporting entity, are under common control of the same ultimate controlling party.

-The amendments apply to both the acquisition of the initial interest in a joint operation and the acquisition of any additional interests in the same joint operation and are prospectively effective for annual periods beginning on or after January 1, 2016, with early adoption permitted.
+The amendments apply to both the acquisition of the initial interest in a joint operation and the acquisition of any additional interests in the same joint operation.
+These amendments do not have any impact to the Group as there has been no interest acquired in a joint operation during the period.

-- Amendments to PAS 1, Presentation of Financial Statements Disclosure Initiative The amendments are intended to assist entities in applying judgment when meeting the presentation and disclosure requirements in PFRS.
-They clarify the following: - The entities shall not reduce the understandability of their financial statements by either obscuring material information with immaterial information; or aggregating material items that have different natures or functions - That specific line items in the statement of income and other comprehensive income (OCI) and the statement of financial position may be disaggregated - That entities have flexibility as to the order in which they present the notes to financial statements - That the share of OCI of associates and joint ventures accounted for using the equity method must be presented in aggregate as a single line item, and classified between those items that will or will not be subsequently reclassified to profit or loss. - PFRS 14, Regulatory Deferral Accounts - PFRS 14 is an optional standard that allows an entity, whose activities are subject to rateregulation, to continue applying most of its existing accounting policies for regulatory deferral account balances upon its first-time adoption of PFRS.
-PFRS 14 is effective for annual periods beginning on or after January 1, 2016.
-Since the Group is an existing PFRS preparer, this standard would not apply. - Annual Improvements to PFRS (2012-2014 cycle)
+- PFRS 14, Regulatory Deferral Accounts.
+PFRS 14 is an optional standard that allows an entity, accounting policies for regulatory deferral account balances upon its first-time adoption of PFRS.
+Entities that adopt PFRS 14 must present the regulatory deferral accounts as separate line items on the statement of financial position and present movements in these account balances as separate line items in the statement of comprehensive income and other comprehensive income.
+The standard requires disclosures on the nature of, and risks associated with, the entity's rate-regulation and the effects of that rate-regulation on its financial statements.
+Since the Group is an existing PFRS preparer, this standard would not apply. - Amendments to PAS 1, Presentation of Financial Statements, Disclosure Initiative.
+The amendments are intended to assist entities in applying judgment when meeting the presentation and disclosure requirements in PFRSs.
+They clarify the following: - That entities shall not reduce the understandability of their financial statements by either obscuring material information with immaterial information; or aggregating material items that have different natures or functions - That specific line items in the statement of income and other comprehensive income and the statement of financial position may be disaggregated - That entities have flexibility as to the order in which they present the notes to financial statements - That the share of other comprehensive income of associates and joint ventures accounted for using the equity method must be presented in aggregate as a single line item, and classified between those items that will or will not be subsequently reclassified to profit or loss.